philjng/find-my-team/README.md

 - worked on maps functionality
   - researched maps APIs
   - chose and implemented MapBox API
-  - set up searching of event locations into coordinates
+  - set up translation of event locations names into coordinates and markers
   - integrated maps into event details and event listing pages